 Nymph and adult big-eyed bugs can eat a variety of small-sized preys including aphids, red spiders, insect eggs, small nymphs, larvae, white beetles, and mite species, categorizing them as generalist predators.
-Big-eyed bugs kill their prey immediately, sucking them dry, and eat many prey individuals to complete their development (Figure 1).
+Big-eyed bugs kill their prey immediately, sucking them dry, and eat many prey individuals to complete their development (Fig.1).
 Sometimes lack of food they eat other carnivorous insects or plant tissue to survive but the ability to harm plants is negligible.
 They have great benefits for agricultural crops, ornamental plants and many other plants.
-In addition, many studies have demonstrated big-eyed bugs Geocoris spp. can be fed with artificial food in the laboratory and has the same effect in a natural condition (Table 1).
+In addition, many studies have demonstrated big-eyed bugs Geocoris spp. can be fed with artificial food in the laboratory and has the same effect in natural condition (Table 1).

 Figure 1.
-Big-eyed bug is sucking prey (Photo by: A. Q. P. Nguyen, 2018)
+Big-eyed bug is sucking prey (Photo by: Nguyen Quynh Phuong Anh)

 Geocoris spp. are primarily predaceous, although some species require plant food for optimal development.
-Supplementary feeding on plant material allows limited survival of G. punctipes when only poor quality prey or no prey are available (Eubanks & Denno, 1999).
-The eggs of Ephestia kuehniella Zeller (Lepidoptera; Pyralidae) are used as the major food source for mass rearing Geocoris varius (Uhler) (Hemiptera: Geocoridae) resulting in high production costs of G. varius (Kiyoaki & Nomura, 2013).
-On the other hand, G. punctipes, have been reared for more than 6 years (60 continuous generations) on meat products and eggs consist of ingredients that have a high moisture content.
-In addition, the occurrence of Geocoris ochropterus amongst crop pests as well as on fallow weeds can be understood as a part of predator-weed-crop interaction, the dietary influence of vegetative food on the biology of some species of Geocoris have been studied by Tamaki and Weeks (1972), Naranjo and Stimac (1985).
+Supplementary feeding on plant material allows limited survival of G. punctipes when only poor quality prey or no prey are available (Eubanks and Denno, 1999).
+The eggs of Ephestia kuehniella Zeller (Lepidoptera; Pyralidae) are used as the major food source for mass rearing Geocoris varius (Uhler) (Hemiptera: Geocoridae) resulting in high production costs of G. varius (Igarashi and Nomura, 2013).
+On the otherhands, G. punctipes, have been reared for more than 6 years (60 continuous generations) on meat products and eggs consist of ingredients that have a high moisture content.
+In addition, the occurence of Geocoris ochropterus amongst crop pests as well as on fallow weeds can be understood as a part of predator-weed-crop interaction, the dietary influence of vegetative food on the biology of some species of Geocoris have been studied by Tamaki and Weeks (1972), Naranjo and Stimac (1985).
 Based on the findings of these authors, a combination diet of ant pupae as animal food and weed (twigs) as vegetative food was made to rear Geocoris.
-In an ant pupal diet, high carbohydrate, intermediate protein and fewer lipid levels supported a quick development and high fecundity in G. ochropterus.
-However, Cohen (1995) documented that higher protein, intermediate lipid, and low carbohydrate contents in an artificial diet was ideal for mass culture of Geocoris punctipes (Say).
-Cohen (1989) explained that lower ingestion efficiency on ant pupae (39.20%) of G. ochropterus as compared to that of G. punctipes (65%) on aphids may be due to a greater amount of non-consumable chitin of ant pupae.
+In ant pupal diet, high carbohydrate, intermediate protein and less lipid levels supported a quick development and high fecundity in G. ochropterus.
+However, Cohen (1985) documented that higher protein, intermediate lipid, and low carbohydrate contents in an artificial diet was ideal for mass culture of Geocoris punctipes (Say).
+Cohen, 1989 explained that lower ingestion efficiency on ant pupae (39.20%) of G. ochropterus as compared to that of G. punctipes (65%) on aphids may be due to greater amount of nonconsumable chitin of ant pupae.

 Lepidopteran eggs have been researched on the development and survival of Geocoris lubra.
-Eggs of Anagasta kuehniella (Zeller) were also found suitable for the rearing of G. punctipes (Calixto, Bueno, Montes, & Van Lenteren, 2014).
-Sitotroga cerealella eggs can be effectively utilized for the mass-rearing of G. ochropterus.
-Diet of Helicoverpa armigera (Hubner) eggs was successful in the development and survival of Geocoris lubra Kirkaldy from egg to adult rather than A. gossypii at 27°C. Helicoverpa zea (Boddie) and the mirid, Lygus Hesperus (Knight), provide a high-quality diet for the development and survival of G. punctipes when a water source is also present (Lopez, Ridgway, & Pinnell, 1976).
-In contrast, pea aphids (Acyrthosiphum pisum Harris) were a poor quality diet for G. punctipes (Eubanks & Denno, 1999, 2000).
+Eggs of Anagasta kuehniella (Zeller) were also found suitable for rearing of G. punctipes (Calixto et al., 2014).
+Sitotroga cerealella eggs can be effectively utilized for mass-rearing of G. ochropterus.
+Diet of Helicoverpa armigera (Hubner) eggs was successful on the development and survival of Geocoris lubra Kirkaldy from egg to adult rather than A. gossypii at 27°C. Helicoverpa zea (Boddie) and the mirid, Lygus hesperus

+(Knight), provide a high quality diet for development and survival of G. punctipes when a water source is also present (Lopez et al., 1976).
+In contrast, pea aphids (Acyrthosiphum pisum Harris) were a poor quality diet for G. punctipes (Eubanks and Denno, 1999 and 2000).